Process Managers

 For design guidance:

-- Coordinating Long-Running Processes — Patterns for orchestrating multi-step workflows across aggregates.
+- Coordinating Long-Running Processes — Patterns for resilient multi-step workflows with idempotency, compensation, and timeout handling.